Understand The Basic ( Basic Insting) |

 This formula is used to calculate the Loan-To-Value.

-LTV % = B a la n c e o f L o a n X 100
+LTV % = B a la n c e o f L o a n X 100periods, maintenance costs and mortgage repayments.
+The cash you have invested is the deposit and

 Market Value